Teaching models to write kernels; dataset, training, and honest results

 - translations may not compile in edge cases. treat outputs as drafts.

-- no automatic proof of correctness across all outputs — that's future work.
+- no automatic proof of correctness across all outputs.

 - add fuzzy near‑duplicate detection (minhash) to cut semantic leakage.